gbaranski/ezsockets/README.md

 ## Server

-To create a simple echo server, you'll need to define a `Session` struct.
+To create a simple echo server, we need to define a `Session` struct.
 The code below represents a simple echo server.

 ```rust